frederic-perez/AmE-dictionary/data/idioms.md

 __there’s no other way around (it)__ There is no solution to avoid a particular outcome. _If you want to get good at English, you have to memorize a lot of idioms.
 There’s no way around it._
 __there’s no such thing as a free lunch__ _prov_ :dart: (there is no free lunch, there ain’t no such thing as a free lunch) Nothing is ever really given away for free, so be wary of hidden charges, motives, or agendas. _Of course, once you’re signed up to the free program, you have to pay for all sorts of extra services to make it even worth using.
 There’s no such thing as a free lunch, after all._
 __thick and thin__ :four: Good and bad times. _Supporters ready to back them through thick and thin._ _Marriages that last through thick and thin._
+__thick blood__ “Thick blood” can be used to describe someone who is resilient or tough. _He’s got thick blood and can bounce back from anything._
 __thick skin__ :two::dart::hammer:
 __thin air__ A figurative phrase used to suggest nothingness or nonexistence.
+__thingamajig__ (thingy) Some tool, gadget, or other such implement the proper name for which is unknown or unremembered.
 __things that go bump in the night__ Frightful, deadly, and usually supernatural things or events that one imagines in the dark of night. _When I was a kid, I hated staying in my grandparents’ spooky old house because I was always kept awake by thoughts of ghosts, axe murderers, and other things that go bump in the night._
 __think (someone) hung the moon and the stars__ To believe that someone is the most wonderful and important person in the world; to love and adore someone more than anyone else. _Your little sister absolutely adores you—she thinks you hung the moon and the stars!_
 __think aloud__ To verbalize one’s thoughts. _I’m just thinking aloud._